 Chaverim is a program of Jewish Family Service of Los Angeles.
 It receives an annual funding allocation from the Jewish Federation Council.
 JFSLA administrative services that support Chaverim include resource development, communications, finance, human resources, fundraising, and grant development.

 Does a person have to be disabled to join Chaverim?

 Yes, Chaverim is a program for developmentally disabled people.
 Most of our members have one or more of the following disabilities: autism, mental retardation, cerebral palsy, epilepsy, learning disabilities, and anxiety disorders.

 Does a person have to be Jewish to join Chaverim?

 Why are there monthly dues and how much are they?
 What if someone cannot afford them?

 Chaverim is a membership program, and dues help pay program expenses.
 Dues also give members the awareness that they have an investment in the program.
 The dues are $25 per month or $250 per year if paid at one time.
 However, no one is turned away from Chaverim due to financial hardship, and dues can be lowered.

 Who are the Chaverim staff?

 The Program Coordinator is Gerry Dicker.
-Karina Morgenstein is our Recreational Activity Specialist.
+Karina Morgenstein is our Activity Specialist.
 There are many volunteers who run or help run our activities including Bobbi & Charles Baker, Joyce Berger, Libby Eglin, Herb Ehrmann, Ellyn Gelson, Barbara & Chuck Hand, Marlene & Nick Leone and Marge Young.
 Chaverim also has a Parent Advisory Committee.

 How do I join Chaverim?